cccpStephen/Collective_action_problem_Monkeys/README.md

 3.random_bandwidth: Randomly generates bandwidth allocation for each requesting peer at the begining of game, and the allocation won't be changed

-pseudocode for code version 3.0
+# Execution
+SET num_simulations TO 300
+SET num_peers TO 10
+CALL calculate_combined_averages(num_simulations, num_peers)
+DISPLAY the combined averages in a clear format

 # Simulation Configuration
 SET total_pieces TO 10 # Total number of file pieces SET simulation_time TO 100 # Maximum simulation duration
 SET request_timeout TO 10 # Timeout threshold for a single request

+pseudocode for code version 3.0
 # Request Strategies
 DEFINE CLASS RequestStrategy:
   METHOD random_peer_selection(missing_pieces, peers, requesting_pieces):